Rachel Green: Role

-Rachel's relationship with Ross is a central focus throughout the series.
+Rachel has several romantic relationships throughout the course of Friends.
+Her relationship with Ross is a central storyline throughout the series.
+Various obstacles, including poor timing, missed opportunities, and other relationships, keep them apart for much of the series.
 After learning Ross is in love with her at the end of the first season, she reciprocates but he has already begun dating someone else, initiating their on-again, off-again relationship that spans the entire show.
-Their relationship includes notable landmarks such as Ross choosing Rachel over his girlfriend at the time, Ross' frustration with Rachel's busy work schedule and companionship with a male coworker, their breakup over a disagreement while they were on a "break" from dating each other, and several moments of both hostility towards each other and reconciliation.
-Ross marries his boss' niece Emily (Helen Baxendale) despite accidentally saying Rachel's name during their wedding vows, but divorces Emily once she demands he stops being friends with Rachel.
+Their relationship includes notable landmarks such as Ross choosing Rachel over his girlfriend at the time, Ross' frustration with Rachel's busy work schedule and companionship with a male coworker, their breakup over a disagreement while they were on a "break" from dating each other, and several moments of both hostility towards each other and reconciliation, during which time the friendship dynamic of the group struggles.
+Ross marries her boss' niece Emily (Helen Baxendale) despite accidentally saying Rachel's name during their wedding vows, but divorces Emily once she demands he stops being friends with Rachel.
 They drunkenly marry in Las Vegas during season five, eventually divorce after failing to have their marriage annulled, and later co-parent their daughter Emma, born in season eight following a one-night stand.
 In season nine, Rachel briefly dates Joey, but they end their relationship in season ten after realizing they are better as friends.
 Despite receiving a job offer in France, Rachel ultimately decides to stay in New York and rekindle her relationship with Ross in the series finale, de-boarding her flight at the last minute.

 By the series' conclusion, Rachel achieves significant personal and professional growth.
 Her decision to reunite with Ross in the final episode brings her story full circle, solidifying her evolution from a dependent individual into a self-assured and independent woman.
 Post-series material, such as the spin-off Joey, suggests that she and Ross eventually remarry.

 Development

-Conception and writing

-After their short-lived television series Family Album was canceled, television writers David Crane and Marta Kauffman pitched Friends to then-NBC president Warren Littlefield as a sitcom about "that special time in your life when your friends are your family," basing the show on their own experiences as young people living in New York; the main characters themselves were inspired by their own friends.
-Conceived as a young woman who is unprepared for adulthood, the character Rachel Green (occasionally spelled Greene) was originally named Rachel Robbins in the pilot.
-Although critics and audiences initially perceived Monica as the show's main character when Friends premiered, the writers had actually given Rachel the pilot's most prominent storyline.
-Before deciding that Rachel and Ross would be an item for the entire series, the writers had originally intended for the show's defining couple to be Joey and Monica.
-However, after the success of the pilot, in which Rachel and Ross' developing romance is first hinted at, and witnessing Aniston and co-star David Schwimmer's on-screen chemistry for the first time, Crane and Kauffman determined that the entire series relied on "finding all the wonderful roadblocks for them to be with each other".
+Creation